William Weston (Jesuit)

-William Weston born at Trimworth Manor, Crundale, near Canterbury, Kent, c.
-1551; died at Valladolid, Spain, 9 June 1615) was an English Jesuit missionary priest.
+William Weston, SJ (c.
+1551 – 9 June 1615) was an English Jesuit missionary priest.
 He was appointed superior of the Jesuits on the English Mission.

 Life

 Educated at Oxford, 1564-1569 (?), and afterwards at Paris and Douai (1572–1575), he went thence on foot to Rome and entered the Society of Jesus, 5 November 1575, leaving all he possessed to Douai College.
 His novitiate was made in Spain, and there he worked and taught until appointed as vice-prefect or superior of the English mission.

 There was not then a single Jesuit at liberty in the country.
 He reached England, on 20 September 1584, receiving into the Catholic Church Philip Howard, Earl of Arundel.
 Weston left an autobiography full of the missionary adventures.
 One salient feature was the practice of exorcisms, at which a number of other priests assisted.
 The first to object to these witchcraft proceedings were the older priests, but eventually the matter caught the attention of the Anglican authorities, and the exorcists, almost to a man, were arrested and imprisoned, Weston amongst them (August, 1586).
 Many were executed.